arabog/ALX_T_Notes/wk1/day5/emacs/emac.md

 # Emacs
 <a href="https://www.gnu.org/software/emacs/tour/" target="_blank">GNU Emacs</a>

+## Using Emacs as editor
+Open emacs by typing emacs in your shell.
+Then type C-h t to open the tutorial and go through it.

 Beyond just being able to edit plain text files, Emacs includes special features to help you write in many different human languages and programming/markup languages as well as tools for compiling, running, and testing programs.
 Emacs integrates with GDB to provide an IDE (M-x gdb)
 Emacs can compare two files and highlight their differences.
 (M-x ediff)
 Emacs is a file manager (M-x dired)